Looking for a job

 Looking for a job in the Kotka-Hamina region?
 Great!
-On this page, you will find tips for job hunting and information on where to get help if needed.
-Please also remember to find out whether you need a residence permit to work in Finland and the Kotka-Hamina region.
+On this page you will find tips on how to find a job and information on where you can get help if you need it.
+Remember to also find out if you need a residence permit to work in Finland and in the Kotka-Hamina region.

 Where can I find vacancies?

 You can find job vacancies in the Kotka-Hamina area on job search sites, job websites and social media.
 You can also find jobs at recruitment events.
-You can also contact employers that interest you directly.
+You can also contact the employers you are interested in directly.
 This can help you find so-called “hidden jobs”.
 Hidden jobs are jobs that are available but not advertised, for example on job search sites.

 Below are the main job search sites where you can search for vacancies.